DJDanl/cpp-docs.pt-br/docs/standard-library/basic-streambuf-class.md

 ### <a name="parameters"></a>Parâmetros

-`ptr` Ponteiro para elementos para inserir.
+*PTR* ponteiro para elementos a ser inserido.

-`count` Número de elementos para inserir.
+*Contagem de* número de elementos a serem inseridos.

 ### <a name="return-value"></a>Valor de retorno